How much solar power do I need?

 So you want to set your rig up for Solar but you are not sure what size of set up you need?
-This blog is designed to give you the tools to be able to work out exactly what are you are drawing from your rig's batteries and what type of Solar set up you need.
-Knowledge is key when setting up your rig for Solar so the more information you have on each and every one of those home comforts devices you plan to take away with you the better.
+This blog is designed to give you the tools needed to be able to work out exactly what are you are drawing from your rig's batteries and what type of solar set up you need.
+Knowledge is key when setting up your rig for solar so the more information you have on each and every one of those home comforts devices you plan to take away with you the better.
 If anyone has a question pop it in the comment section below.
-I will answer each and everyone.
+I will try my best to answer everyone.

 How to work out Watts, Amps and Volts

-It stands to reason that a larger Solar Panel will collect more energy in less time, but just how big does the solar panel need to be?
+A larger solar panel will collect more energy in less time, but just how big does the solar panel need to be?

 10 watt device used over 3 hours equals 10 x 3 = 30 Watt